PC vs. Mac

 In college, I was initially a computer science major before drifting into music.
 I used an early MacIntosh in one of my electronic music classes.
 Years later when using computers on the job or at the library, they were usually PCs.
 Then in 2006, a friend gave me my first MacBook Pro.
 I’m now on my fourth one.

 Apple aficionados will advise computer shoppers to “get a Mac.”
 When people ask me what kind they should buy, I give this answer: If all you want is a computer to browse the Internet and type simple documents, a PC should suffice.
 It will cost less money.
 However, if you want to get into music and video production, then I would recommend a Mac.
-Applications for those purposes (GarageBand and iMovie) come preinstalled.
+Applications for those purposes (GarageBand and iMovie) are available for free.
 PCs require one to pay extra for similar apps in addition to Microsoft programs like Word.
 Apple computers are also less susceptible to viruses.

 One drawback to Apple laptops nowadays is you cannot upgrade the RAM and hard drive.
 I used to be able to do that with previous models.
 Three years ago, I bought a new mid-2020 MacBook Pro with a 256 GB hard drive.
 Since then, I’ve had buyer’s remorse.
 Aside from the much-faster M1 chip coming out months later, a larger hard drive would have been better for my purposes.
 I’d spend less time reorganizing files and saving them onto an external hard drive to free up space for new projects.